 Beidahu Ski Resort is a personal favourite and, thanks to major developments over the last few years, is home to some of the best intermediate and advanced lift-accessed skiing in the country.

-In the past, Beidahu has been criticized for its lack of intermediate trails, but over the last few years more and more have been added.
+In the past, Beidahu has been criticised for its shortage of intermediate trails, but over the last few years more and more have been added.
 The front side of the resort now has a number of manageable blue and red runs (served by a multi-chairlift system), while the runs from the top are much steeper and better suited to advanced riders.

 In stark contrast to many of the other ski resorts in China, Beidahu’s accommodation and dining options do not outshine its skiing.
 The Beidahu Lodge, a modest 200-room hotel stationed at the base of the resort, offers convenient mountain access and comfort without the price tag of a 5-star hotel.